shecodesokc/talks/giving-a-talk.md

   * Leave enough time at the end of your presentation for questions.

 * After your talk:
-  * If your talk was streamed, the broadcast will be available on [Twitch](https://www.twitch.tv/techlahoma/videos?filter=archives&sort=time) for 60 days.
+  * If your talk was streamed, the broadcast will be available on [Twitch](https://www.twitch.tv/techlahoma/videos?filter=archives&sort=time) for a short time.
 A Techlahoma volunteer will save the video as a [highlight](https://www.twitch.tv/techlahoma/videos?filter=highlights&sort=time) and export it to [YouTube](https://youtube.com/techlahoma).
 Please let an A/V volunteer know if you have any additions or corrections to make to the video descriptions, or if you don't want the video on Twitch or YouTube.
-  * Consider adding your topic and/or bio to the Techlahoma [speaker list](https://github.com/techlahoma/user-groups/blob/master/SPEAKERS-AND-TOPICS.md)
+  * Consider adding your topic and/or bio to the Techlahoma [speaker list]([https://github.com/techlahoma/user-groups/blob/master/SPEAKERS-AND-TOPICS.md](https://airtable.com/appkHTGypMpFOxgc1/shryXrqxkz8uQp8mX))
-  * Check the [Speakers Wanted Board](https://speakers-wanted.techlahoma.org/) for more opportunities to speak!
+  * Check the [#speakers]([https://speakers-wanted.techlahoma.org/](https://techlahoma.slack.com/archives/C5TCWH5SQ)) channel in Slack for more opportunities to speak!

 # Tips for Slides/Code
   * Dark themes are best for live coding.